fullcalendar/fullcalendar-docs/_docs-v1/index.md

 ---
-# we actually want "/docs/v1" without the trailing slash,
+# we actually want "/docs/v1" (without the trailing slash),
 # but wildcard URL for doc articles confuses things.
 permalink: /docs/v1/